 At the direction of the Compensation and Benefits Committee, our management has worked with the Cook firm to develop information about the compensation of our executive officers for the Compensation and Benefits Committee to use in making decisions about executive compensation.
 Members of management and a representative of the Cook firm have attended all meetings of the Compensation and Benefits Committee during the six months ended December 30, 2006.
 However, all decisions regarding compensation of executive officers are made solely by the Compensation and Benefits Committee.
-Executive sessions of the Compensation and Benefits Committee.
-Secutive sessions of the Compensation and Benefits Committee of the Cook firm.
+Executive sessions of the Compensation and Benefits Committee were not attended by any members of management or by any representative of the Cook firm.